 The cost for on-campus housing is dependent on your dorm assignment and is paid along with your tuition payment.
 The estimated cost is $1,500 during the fall and spring, and $1,000 during the summer.
 You will have to complete a housing application and pay a $25 non-refundable fee.
-To request on-campus housing, contact Vicky Wyatt at email@example.com.
+(Please note: The housing application free will increase to $35 beginning Summer 2019.)
+To request on-campus housing, contact Vicky Wyatt at firstname.lastname@example.org.

 If you choose to live off-campus, most apartments will require you to sign a lease and full payment of rent by check or money order before or on the due date of each month.
 You may be charged a late payment if you do not pay on time.
 Some apartments will take credit card payments.

 All students have a University of Alabama address.
 Students can see their address by going to myBama and clicking on the “Student Tab.”
 Scroll to the bottom left of the screen.
 Click on “Mailbox Rental.”
 You will see your university address.

 There is a branch of the U.S. Postal Service located in the Ferguson Student Center on campus.
 For more detailed information, go to the website: http://campusmail.ua.edu/ferguson.html.